Landlords and property maintenance… can I use my own tradespeople?

 We will get at least three quotes for you, and will only use tradespeople we have found to be reliable.
 That is: they’re easy to contact, their pricing is fair, and they consistently complete the work we give them to a high standard.

-Remember, tradespeople that are regularly used by property managers have more incentive to do good work.
+Remember, tradespeople that are regularly used by property managers in Perth have more incentive to do good work.
 And sometimes give a better price.
 They are also easier to get a hold of, so we can attend to your rental as promptly as possible.
 Which helps to keep your tenant happy, too.

 How can my property manager help me with property maintenance and repairs?